 According to a 2016 article in "One Life", Sotheby’s international magazine, the latest rage in Paris is Cuisine Bourgeoise.
 That name represents some of our cuisine.
 An example of our Cuisine Bourgeoise is our Blanquette de Veau, on our menus since the 1970's.
-The name can apply to foods from other countries.
+The name can apply to foods from other countries too.
 In Spain it might be their northern dishes that are sometimes called Grandmother’s Cuisine.
 Here’s the quote:

 "FOODIE'S GUIDE TO PARIS: A classic French style of cooking is making a mouth-watering comeback in the City of Light.
 La Cuisine Bourgeoise, the classic French cuisine Julia Child first popularized in the US 55 years ago, is suddently back in fashion.
 Characterized by rich sauces and eleborate cooking techniques, the cuisine is being resurrected – and revised – by a new generation of chefs."